GSA/Section508.gov/_pages/training/playbooks/2018-05-15-tools-playbooks-technology-accessibility-playbook-intro-play04.md

 ## Key Questions

-  * Do you have a Section 508 policy (or policies) that establish roles, responsibilities, and expectations to support a <u>sustainable</u> agency-wide approach to managing Section 508 compliance risk?
+  * Do you have a Section 508 policy (or policies) that establish roles, responsibilities, and expectations to support a **sustainable** agency-wide approach to managing Section 508 compliance risk?
   * What steps does your agency take to inform and equip agency stakeholders to follow your Section 508 policy(s)?
   * What governance mechanisms do you use to ensure conformance with your Section 508 policy(s)?
   * How often do you review and revise your Section 508 Policy(s) to keep pace with regulatory, organizational, and technology changes?